Holography of dislocations and ring defects in Einstein-Gauss-Bonnet AdS gravity: Conclusions and discussion

+We obtained nontrivial solutions in five-dimensional Einstein-Gauss-Bonnet gravity in AdS spacetime, with the Gauss-Bonnet coupling fixed at the Chern-Simons point.
+The resulting geometries correspond to black holes with finite Hawking temperature, while the torsion field is localized along a ring.
+The configuration describes a ring-shaped topological defect characterized by the parameter $c$.

-To summarize, in this paper we studied a holographic realization of WSM with dislocations in the $(4+1)$-dimensional bulk CS AdS gravity with a black hole and a nontrivial torsion.
-Our exhaustive analysis shows that there are two families of axially-symmetric solutions in such a theory for which the torsion is either periodic, Eq.~\eqref{eq:periodic-sol}, with its characteristic features shown in Fig.~\ref{Fig.periodic}, or aperiodic, as given by Eq.~\eqref{eq:nonperiodic-sol}.
+Our detailed analysis shows that there are two families of axially-symmetric solutions in such a theory for which the torsion is either periodic, Eq.~\eqref{eq:periodic-sol}, with its characteristic features shown in Fig.~\ref{Fig.periodic}, or aperiodic, as given by Eq.~\eqref{eq:nonperiodic-sol}.
+The black hole mass $M=2mc^2$ in both cases is fully determined by the parameter $c$, see Eqs.~\eqref{eq:mass-periodic} and \eqref{mass-aperiodic}.
 The aperiodic class of solutions further exhibits positive and negative branches, displayed in Figs.~\ref{FigP.nonperiodic} and \ref{FigN.nonperiodic}, respectively.
 We point out that the behavior of solutions is very different in these cases.
-For example, the nodal radius behaves oppositely for the two families of solutions: as the temperature increases, it decreases in the periodic case, whereas it increases in the non-periodic case.
-Such a nonuniversal behavior emerges from the non-linearity of underlying holographically dual theory, that is, CS AdS gravity.
-Both classes of solutions yield the chiral anomaly (Fig.~\ref{Fig.Anomaly}), such that the holographic QFT can therefore be interpreted as holographic WSMs.
-Importantly, the chiral anomaly is proportional to the Nieh-Yan torsional invariant, as explicitly shown in Eq.~\eqref{eq:NY-anomaly-solution}.
-We emphasize that in our approach, the torsion field (dislocation strength), the mass of the black hole (temperature), and the radius of the ring (WSM) as a function of the dislocation parameter, $c$, are determined self-consistently.
-Finally, physically interesting cases correspond to the dislocation parameter away from the critical values, where either the temperature or the nodal radius diverge; for instance, such divergences occur close to $\pm c_*$ for the periodic solution, or $\pm c_{02}$ and $\pm 1$ for the non-periodic ones (see Table \eqref{tab:critical points}).
+For example, the ring radius behaves oppositely for the two families of solutions: as the temperature increases, it decreases in the periodic case, whereas it increases in the non-periodic case.
+Such a nonuniversal behavior emerges from the non-linearity of the underlying theory, that is, CS AdS gravity.

+In our approach, the torsion field (dislocation strength), the mass of the black hole (temperature), and the radius of the ring as a function of the dislocation parameter, $c$, are determined self-consistently.
+Physically interesting cases correspond to the dislocation parameter away from the critical values, where either the temperature or the ring radius diverges; for instance, such divergences occur close to $\pm c_*$ for the periodic solution, or $\pm c_{02}$ and $\pm 1$ for the non-periodic ones (see Table \eqref{tab:critical points}).

+Using the AdS/CFT correspondence, the bulk solution can be understood from the perspective of the holographically dual theory.
+In particular, EGB AdS gravity is dual to a four-dimensional strongly coupled QFT at finite temperature, such as superconductors \cite{Jing:2010cx,Kanno:2011cs,Ge:2011cw} or insulators \cite{Pan:2011ah}, when coupled to scalar and electromagnetic fields.